OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/azure-resource-manager/resource-manager-samples-cli-deploy.md

     usage
 fi

-#login tooazure using your credentials
+#login to azure using your credentials
 az account show 1> /dev/null

 if [ $? != 0 ];